liangliannie/deep-learning/_sources/usage/installation.rst.txt

    conda info --envs
    conda list -n myenv scipy

-Install Pytorch
+Install Pytorch with CUDA
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before start with pytorch, make sure CUDA has been installed, where CUDA is a parallel computing platform and application programming interface (API) model created by Nvidia.
+Before we start with pytorch, please make sure CUDA has been installed, where CUDA is a parallel computing platform and application programming interface (API) model created by Nvidia.

-Install CUDA
+Install CUDA Driver
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Install your cuda from `<https://developer.nvidia.com/cuda-downloads?target_os=Linux>`_.
+Download and install your cuda driver from `<https://developer.nvidia.com/cuda-downloads?target_os=Linux>`_.

 .. note::
-   Check here to update with the latest driver.
-A good match of driver with the GPU will largerly increase the speed, thus please make sure you have the latest driver with your GPU.
+   Please check the same link for updating with the latest driver.
+A good match of driver with the GPU will largerly increase the speed, so always make sure you have the latest driver with your GPU.

 Install pytorch